rumashie/CSCI-499/README.md

 ## Bugs/Issues
+- There may be connection/auth issue when sending an email chatGPT email inbox
-- If the chatbot is asked a question about your google calendar it can give incorrect information as it will try to give filler text instead of looking at your calendar.
+- Chatbot may give incorrect information as it will try to give filler text instead of looking at your calendar
-- May be connection/auth issue when sending an email chatGPT email inbox.
-- Button settings has no use at the moment everything is done via backend code setting up API/connection
+- Some buttons do not or features on the app are not fully implemented and may not trigger any action when clicked.
+They will be available in future updates
+-

 ### Contributions
 ## Leonardo Gonzalez Luzon